Why Truck Accident Claims Are Different from Car Accident Claims

 - Federal vs. state law.
 A claim from a vehicular accident falls under Washington personal injury law, but it’s also important to remember that truckers operate under both federal and state regulations.
 Truck drivers are required to follow federally mandated breaks for sleeping and eating, as well as subjected to regular drug tests.
 Failure to do so could make a driver for liable for any accident they cause.

-The attorneys at Philbrook Law Office protect the rights of those injured in truck accidents.
+The attorneys at Philbrook Law protect the rights of those injured in truck accidents.
 We help our clients secure compensation for their injuries, damages and losses when they’re hurt in an accident that wasn’t their fault.
 To discuss your case, please call our offices in Vancouver or Battle Ground, WA.
 You can reach us at 360-695-3309 or fill out our contact form.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.